Kampong Speu © nicolas pascarel

 -Learn how to cook the famous Fish Amok (Amok trei) at a Cambodian cooking class in Phnom Penh.

--Have an evening picnic on the banks of the Mekong on the lawns outside the Royal Palace.
+-Picnic on the banks of the Mekong on the lawns of the Royal Palace.

 -Indulge in a Seeing Hands Massage done by expert blind masseuses.